 The vision of the Student Diversity Center is to foster a beloved community in which students can thrive and transform the University of Washington Bothell, our greater community, and beyond.

-We understand graduate students impacted by racism and its intersections* may face unique challenges securing funding assistance and paying for graduate school.
-The Graduate School and GSEE are committed to supporting graduate students impacted by racism and its intersections throughout every aspect of graduate education, including academic, financial, professional and social support.
+We understand graduate students from diverse perspectives and experiences may face unique challenges securing funding assistance and paying for graduate school.
+The Graduate School and GSEE are committed to suppporting graduate students from diverse perspectives and experiences throughout every aspect of graduate education, including academic, financial, professional and social support.
 We work with various partners to ensure graduate students admitted to the University of Washington are given ample opportunity to succeed.
-The Graduate School maintains information on how to pay for…
+The Graduate School maintains information on how to pay for graduate school to…

 In Spring 2019, the Office of Postdoctoral Affairs (OPA), Core Programs in the Graduate School, the Center for Teaching and Learning (CTL), and the Office of Minority Affairs and Diversity (OMA&D) co-sponsored an interactive workshop led by the UW Postdoc Diversity Alliance, Crafting an Effective Diversity Statement and Cover Letter.
 A panel of four speakers — Rickey Hall, vice president and university diversity officer, OMA&D; Evangelina Shreeve, director, STEM Education and Outreach, Pacific Northwest National Laboratory; Butch de Castro, professor and…